redpelicans/formo/README.md

 ### How to use it

 A `Formo` object is mainly a reactive data structure, made of `Fields` associated with their own schema.
 We can push events and values to fields observe them.

-#### Let's use our first schema
+**Let's define our first schema:**
 ```
 import {Field, Formo} from 'formo';
 const formo = new Formo([
   new Field('price', {
     label: 'Amount',